Harness Hero: A Serious Game Designed to Save Lives on the Job

 Harness Hero’s Mission

 Industry experts consistently conclude that most work-related falls, including those that result in serious injury or death, could have been prevented.
 When falls happen, negligence (e.g., an employer failing to provide proper equipment or forcing workers to keep working in unsafe conditions) or lack of safety training are nearly always the key culprits.
 The mission of Harness Hero is to help employers and their work teams develop the knowledge needed to properly prevent falls on the job.

-Harness Hero, which can be easily downloaded for free on any smart phone, asks players to makes a series of choices about where and how to anchor, what anchorage device to use in what context, how to set up a harness, and what connection device to ensure their anchor will remain secure.
+Harness Hero, which can be easily downloaded for free on any smart phone, asks players to make a series of choices about where to anchor in, what device to deploy in what context, how to set up their harness, and what connection to select to ensure their set up is fully secure.
 In addition, players are asked to expect their safety equipment to ensure it in functioning condition.
 At the end of each game, the player encounters a fall.
 Depending on whether or not they are properly prepared, the player will witness a rescue, severe injury and in some cases, even a fatality.
 In this sense, Harness Hero is as serious as serious games get.
 But Harness Hero also has a companion: Harness Hero: Bridge Edition.

 Bridge building poses specific risks to builders.
 In fact, many of the nation’s most heavily used bridges were built at a great human cost.
 Over 30 workers fell while building the Golden Gate Bridge in San Francisco, and the construction of New York City’s Brooklyn Bridge resulted in at least twenty deaths.
 Harness Hero’s Bridge Edition is designed to offer bridge builders access to the specific training needed to avoid falls–and as a result, serious injuries and fatalities–on the job.